ALERT: Terror Attack On London Bridge Using White Van And Knives | John Hawkins' Right Wing News

 Jones did not report on any stabbing, though.

-The London Metropolitan Police officers also react to a second incident situated at the Borough Market, positioned at the end of London Bridge.
+The London Metropolitan Police officers also reacted to a second incident situated at the Borough Market, positioned at the end of London Bridge.

 101 Things All Young Adults Should Know